AdobeDocs/graphql-mesh-gateway/src/pages/gateway/source-handlers.md

 ### API Handler Configuration

- Adobe API Manager currently supports the following configuration options for API handlers.
+ API Mesh for Adobe Developer App Builder currently supports the following configuration options for API handlers.

 -  **source** - Your API source or endpoint
 -  **sourceFormat** - The format of the source file (`json` | `yaml`)